 The pleasures of this spectacular sport are available to everyone; you need no previous flying experience.

 Soaring is a stimulating learning experience.
-As you progress through our syllabus, you'll be sharpening your coordination and judgment, your knowledge of the weather, and your ability to safely plan and prepare for increasingly challenging flights.
+As you progress through our training program, you'll be sharpening your coordination and judgment, your knowledge of the weather, and your ability to safely plan and prepare for increasingly challenging flights.
 You'll discover that soaring never goes stale, that no two flights are ever the same.
 The endless variety of weather conditions and the ever-changing clouds and atmosphere make each flight a totally new experience.